 Work in progress:

-On Jan.
-25, 2021, the Advisory Council shared draft proposals to advance diversity, equity, and inclusion at the College.
+On March 15, 2021, the Advisory Council shared its final proposals to advance diversity, equity, and inclusion at the College (draft proposals were shared with the campus on Jan.
+25, 2021).
 The proposals stem from a review of current initiatives, goals, data, and progress from the past decade; conversations with underrepresented populations; and input and recommendations from a consultant hired to conduct listening sessions and provide an independent perspective.

 In an Aug.
 4, 2020, message to the Hamilton community, Advisory Council co-chairs Amari Leigh ’21 and Josie Collier ’97 P’14 announced Be Heard, a call for all members of the Hamilton community to share ideas, feedback, and stories with the council.